How does reverse osmosis work?

 To understand how reverse osmosis works, you first should understand the term ‘osmosis.’
 According to Merriam Webster, osmosis is the “movement of a solvent (such as water) through a semi-permeable membrane into a solution of higher solute concentration that tends to equalize the concentrations of solute on the two sides of the membrane.”

-Reverse osmosis (RO) is a unique type of water filtration system that uses a semi-permeable membrane to filter your home’s water.
+Reverse osmosis is a unique type of water filtration system that uses a semi-permeable membrane to filter your water.
 This thin membrane is made up of pores that are small enough to pass clean, healthy water through while rejecting larger molecules that contain contaminants and impurities.
 When being filtered, the water moves from a high concentration to a lower concentration through the semi-permeable membrane with the help of external pressure.
 Reverse osmosis has mainly been used to produce purified water for industrial settings, like seawater desalination, but can now be used on the smaller scale to filter your home’s drinking water.

 There are many benefits to using a Reverse Osmosis system in your home.
 If you’ve decided to make the switch, there is a little bit of upkeep with your RO system you should know.
 Doing so will provide you with a cleaner, more effective RO system, resulting in healthy, great-tasting water.

-Changing your filter on time
+1. Change your components on time

 RO Membrane

-The RO membrane is the heart of the reverse osmosis system.
+The RO Membrane is the heart of the reverse osmosis system.
 The second step in the filtration process, the membrane separates the contaminants from the water molecules before entering the post-filter.
 The semi-permeable membrane is designed to allow water through but filter out the harmful contaminants.
 The schedule of changing your RO membrane will depend on the pH level and hardness of your city’s water.
 Most municipally treated water has a 7.0-7.5 pH.
 In this case, you would need to replace your RO membrane every 12 months.
 Higher pH shortens membrane life causing pin-hole leaks and would shorten membrane life.

-Drain and sanitize the water tanks
+2. Drain and sanitize the water tanks

 Ideally, you should completely drain your RO storage tank about every 2 weeks.
 Draining your tank ensures that the water will remain fresh, as well as helping the reverse osmosis membrane maintain the pressure it needs to flush out impurities.